 A life spent taking heed of Annie Dillard‘s advice to throw oneself into a mountain, or Hermann Hesse‘s call to look up at its distant, dark peaks, is a life that leaves one in no doubt of its fullness.

-Such was the life of Nan Shepard (1893 – 1981) a Scottish writer and Highland native who threw herself into this incomprehensible space her entire life.
+Such was the life of Anna “Nan” Shepherd (February 11, 1893 – February 23, 1981), a Scottish writer and Highland native who threw herself into this incomprehensible space her entire life.

 Thirty years in the life of a mountain is nothing – the flicker of an eyelid.
 Yet in the thirty years since this book was written many things have happened to the Cairngorms, some of them spectacular things, things that have won them a place in the Press. … Now, an old woman, I begin tidying out my possessions and reading it again and I realize that the tale of my traffic with a mountain is as valid today as it was then.
 That it was a traffic of love is sufficiently clear; but love pursued with fervour is one of the roads to knowledge.1

-The beauty of Shepard’s writing is her all encompassing view of the mountain, from the geology, the history to the interplay of the smallest things visible through the aperture of nearsightedness.
+The beauty of Shepherd’s writing is her all encompassing view of the mountain, from the geology, the history to the interplay of the smallest things visible through the aperture of nearsightedness.

 The more one learns of this intricate interplay of soil, altitude, weather, and the living tissues of plant and insect (an intricacy that has its astonishing moments, as when sundew and butterwort eat the insects), the more the mystery deepens.
 Knowledge does not dispel mystery.
-Scientists tell me that the alpine flora of the Scottish mountains in Arctic in origin, that these small scattered plants have outlived the Glacial period and are the only vegetable life in our county that is old than the Ice Age.
+Scientists tell me that the alpine flora of the Scottish mountains is Arctic in origin, that these small scattered plants have outlived the Glacial period and are the only vegetable life in our country that is older than the Ice Age.

-The blue of the distance is “the light that got lost” Rebecca Solnit reminds us in her study of getting lost.
+The blue of the distance is “the light that got lost” Rebecca Solnit reminds us in her study of the beingness of lost.
 That blue is the depths of water and the distant of air.
 A volume that welcomes our imagination and expulsion of being.

 Light in Scotland has a quality I have not met elsewhere.
 It is luminous without being fierce, penetrating to immense distances with an effortless intensity.
 So on a clear day one looks without any sense of strain from Morven in Caithness to the Lammermuirs, and out past Ben Nevis to Morar.
 At midsummer, I have had to be persuaded I was not seeing further even than that.
 I could have sworn I saw a shape, distinct and blue, very clear and small, further off than any hill the chart recorded.

 The most wonderful spaces in nature act, in a way, like a mirror.
-I’m reminded of Emerson and Alan Lightman who both looked to the stars and were felt lifted in their consciousness.
-The mountain reflects Shepard back to herself and expands her consciousness at the same time.
+I’m reminded of Emerson and Alan Lightman who both looked to the stars and felt lifted in their consciousness.
+The mountain reflects Shepherd back to herself and expands her consciousness at the same time.

-In The Living Mountain” we see the mountain as a being.
-An embodied entity, old friend, the calcification of all our memories, hopes, dreams, and yet a place unknown.
+In The Living Mountain we see the mountain as a being.
+An embodied entity, an old friend, the calcification of all our memories, hopes, dreams, and yet a place unknown.

 I began to discover the mountain in itself.
 Everything became good to me, its contours, its colours, its water and rock, flowers and birds.
 This process has taken many years, and is not yet complete.
 Knowing another is endless.
 And I have discovered that man’s experience of them enlarges rock, flower and bird.
 The thing to be known grows with the knowing.

-Mountains – Shepard’s, Dillard’s, Hesses’, my own and yours – exist in the greatest possible complexity.
-As Shepard constantly notices, there is eternity and yet units of measure with each footfall, there is the fullness of life and constant death, joyous fear, revealing haze, strong water, knowledge and mystery.
+Mountains – Shepherd’s, Dillard’s, Hesses’, my own and yours – exist in the greatest possible complexity.
+As Shepherd constantly notices, there is eternity and yet units of measure with each footfall, there is the fullness of life and constant death, joyous fear, revealing haze, strong water, knowledge and mystery.

 Often, in my bed at home I have remembered the places I have run lightly over with no sense of fear, and have gone cold to think of them.
 It seems to me then that I could never go back; my fear unmans me.
 Horror is in my mouth.
 Yet when I go back, the same leap of the spirit carries me up.

-As you drift on Shepard’s words you might also enjoy Joseph Brodsky’s love letter to Venice, written in a similar key as Shepard; or Robert MacFarlane and Scottish poet Thomas A. Clark’s respective writings on paths, journeys and the delights of walking.
+As you drift on Shepherd’s words you might also enjoy Joseph Brodsky’s love letter to Venice, written in a similar key as Shepherd; or Robert MacFarlane and Scottish poet Thomas A. Clark‘s respective writings on paths, journeys and the delights of walking.